rustedivan/tapmap/dotplan.md

 Depending on how fast this layout step runs, it can be done on each zoom frame.
 Otherwise, put it on a backthread, and animate to the produced frame when it's done.
 - refactoring: break out other backthread jobs to their own files

+# Optimizations
+- MetalRenderer spends effort to filter out the visible + available render sets, but they are already calculated and available in worldState.
+No need for `renderSet.filter(...`

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.